ebureauet/frontend-framework/docs/workingwithhtml.md

 ### Modular Templating using Variables

-Now, this is the best part of it.
-We are going to use multiple variables as storage to a static data that we can use and put them into a partial html markup.
+This is the best part of it, we are going to use multiple variables as storage for data that we can use and put into a partial html markup.
 Let's take this demo-bootstrap partial html called 'featurettes.html'

 src/demo-bootstrap/partials/featurettes.html
 ~~~